EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 }
 ```

-- Style nav-link to button
+- Style a nav-link item as button

 ```css
 .nav__link--button {